Never been to Bournemouth Air Festival before? Here are some handy hints and tips from traffic to where's best to stand and what else is going on.

 You can see all the nearby car parks on our map here - but driving all the way into town can be a risky business; not so much getting in as getting out again.
-There’s no parking on East Overcliff, Grove Road, Manor Road or Gervis Road and roads in Boscombe and Southbourne are usually very busy by mid-morning.
+There’s no parking on East Overcliff, Grove Road, or Manor Road and roads in Boscombe and Southbourne are usually very busy by mid-morning.

-We would recommend using the Park and Rides at Kings Park, Littledown or Redhill if you are bringing your car – it’s £10 per vehicle with a maximum of seven people per car, or there will be buses running every seven minutes from the railway station to Bournemouth square.
-More details about them here
+We would recommend using the Park and Rides at Kings Park, Littledown or Redhill if you are bringing your car – it’s £10 per vehicle with a maximum of seven people per car, or there will be buses running every five minutes from the railway station to Bournemouth Square.

 How busy is it at the pier?